“Very pleased with the service I received from Lakin.

 Contact us.
 We will answer.

-We understand that Windsor law charges can be laid any time of the day which is why we offer our services 24 hours a day, every day of the week.
+We understand that criminal charges in Windsor can be laid any time of the day which is why we offer our services 24 hours a day, every day of the week.
 We will always pick up.
-When we don’t, you can text us or email us, and we will try to get back to you within six hours at the latest.
+When we don’t, you can text us or email us, and we will try to get back to you as soon as possible.

 We have multiple locations across Ontario, our Windsor location is:

 Sexual Assault Definition What is the the Definition of sexual assault in Canada?
 What are the Criminal Code provisions for sexual assault?
 Under section 271 of the Criminal Code of Canada, a person can be charged for committing a sexual assault.
 This section of the...read more

 Under section 810 of the Criminal Code of Canada, a person (called the complainant) can lay a peace bond against another person (called the defendant).
 A peace bond is a court order in the form of a signed promise that the defendant will obey certain rules for a...read more

 The first thing to know about the difference between sexual assault and rape is that “rape” is not listed as a criminal offence in the Criminal Code of Canada.
 Sexual assault is listed as an offence, and it is contrary to section 271 of the Criminal Code.
 Rape What...read more